unisse-courses/s14-mp1/README.md

 2. Use GitBash or CMD to open the cloned repository.
 3. Run `npm install`.
 4. Run `node index.js`.
-5. Open your web browser and navigate to `localhost:3000`.
-6. You're ready to go!
+5. You're ready to go!

 # UML